1. Our terms

 b.) asking you for original documents or for copies certified by another solicitor or by a regulated professional.

-12.4.
+11.4.
 Reporting.
 We are professionally and legally obliged to keep your affairs confidential.
-However, we may be required by law to make a disclosure to the Financial Intelligence Unit where we know or suspect a transaction may involve money laundering or terrorist financing.
-If we are required to make a disclosure in relation to your matter, we may need to stop work and may not be able to tell you that a disclosure has been made.
+However, where permitted, we may make disclosures to applicable regulators, tax authorities and law enforcement.
+If we are required to make such a disclosure, we may need to stop work and may not be able to tell you that a disclosure has been made.

-13.1.
+12.1.
 Independent review.
-If you are not satisfied with our handling of a complaint then, subject to eligibility, you can ask the Law Society to consider the complaint.
+If you are not happy with our service, then you should let us know.
+We will try to resolve your concerns.
+If you continue to have concerns, then our Complaints Policy sets out how you can take the matter further.
+This is on our website and also available on request.
+If for any reason we are unable to resolve the problem between us, then you may be able to ask the Law Society to consider the complaint.
 It may prejudice your application if you delay in taking the matter to the Law Society following our final determination of your complaint.

-13.2.
+12.2.
 Fees.
-If you are unhappy about our fees at any point, then, in addition to the remedies set out in our complaints policy, you may apply to court for an assessment of an invoice under section 23 of the Advocates Act 1995 by either the Chief Registrar or an assessor nominated by the Law Society.
+If you are unhappy about our fees at any point, then, in addition to the remedies set out in our Complaints Policy, you may apply to court for an assessment of an invoice under section 23 of the Advocates Act 1995 by either the Chief Registrar or an assessor nominated by the Law Society.
 Applications to the court for assessment of our fees should be made without delay and where possible within six months and you may wish to seek independent legal advice.

-15.2.
+14.2.
 Our rights.
-We may suspend or end our services at any time if we have good reason.
-If so, we will write to you and will explain why and from when we will no longer work for you.
+We may suspend our services or end this engagement at any time if we have good reason.
+If so, we will let you know and will do so in writing on request.
 Examples of a good reason to end our services would be if:

 a.) you have not done as agreed in this letter and terms.